vmflex/GetCurrentWeather/README.md

 ### Description

 - This application is to get real-time weather for a specified city.
 All the weather information is obtained from third-party Weather API called [apixu].
 And parse it then display it friendly on a web page.
+Once the application is getting deployed, you can see below screen by visiting http://localhost:8080.
+The city dropdown box can be configured and several cities will be initialized during the application start.

   ![55](https://user-images.githubusercontent.com/17881238/54087907-f36ffe00-4392-11e9-95ea-a011a6ec1a90.png)